Limits of stability

 Limits of Stability (LoS) are a concept in balance and stability, defined as the points at which the center of gravity (CoG) approaches the limits of the base of support (BoS) and requires a corrective strategy to bring the center of mass (CoM) back within the BoS.
-In simpler terms, LoS represents the maximum distance an individual can intentionally sway in any direction without losing balance or needing to take a step.
+LoS represents the maximum distance an individual can intentionally cover in any direction without losing balance or taking a step.
 The typical range of stable swaying is approximately 12.5° in the front-back (antero-posterior) direction and 16° in the side-to-side (medio-lateral) direction.
-This stable swaying area is often referred to as the 'Cone of Stability', which varies depending on the specific task being performed.
+This stable swaying area is often referred to as the 'Cone of Stability,' and the limits of the cone of stability vary depending on the specific task being performed.

-When the CoG moves beyond the BoS, the individual must take a step or hold onto an external support to maintain balance and prevent a fall.
+When the CoG moves beyond the BoS, the individual must take a step or grasp an external support to maintain balance and prevent a fall.

-These stability limits are perceived rather than solely physiological; they represent the subject's readiness to adjust their CoG position.
+These stability limits are perceived rather than physiological; they represent the subject's readiness to adjust their CoG position.